Problem → Shift → Solution → Framework → Outcome → Risks → Signals → System.

 What is Disaster recovery planning in Digital Asset Custody?

-What Operational KPIs measures Account Abstraction performance?
+What Operational KPIs measure Account Abstraction performance?

 Institutional-ROI The transition to Account Abstraction represents the “Great Hardening” of digital finance.
 It moves the industry away from the fragile “single point of failure” era into a period of programmable, resilient, and auditable governance.